clcg/Kafeen/README.md

 # Kafeen

 ## Description

-Kafeen is a data collection pipeline used to aggregate and interpret variants and annotations from various resources.
+Kafeen is a comprehensive open-source pipeline for the collection, annotation and classification of Genetic Variants.
+Its output is configurable and is meant to be tailored to your own local database needs

 ## System Requirements
 ### Hardware Requirements